wp-plugins/disable-pointers/readme.txt

 2. Activate the plugin.

 == Changelog ==

+= 1.0 (27th April 2015)
+* Use remove_action instead of directly removing script/style
+* Bump compatibility to 4.2.1

 = 0.2 (29th May 2014) =
 * Change plugin page from Lumpy Lemon to GitHub